-- Projects with smaller scopes and costs should not have to demonstrate as extensive of an internal planning process, including the analysis of a wide range of alternatives, as a project with a much larger scope. - Applicants have faced unprecedented community engagement challenges due to COVID-19.
-Evaluators should consider the strategies that applicants used to overcome these challenges and any unique challenges related to community context (e.g., lack of reliable broadband, higher levels of COVID-19 infections, etc.) when evaluating this question.
+- Projects with smaller scopes and costs should not have to demonstrate as extensive of an internal planning process, including the analysis of a wide range of alternatives, as a project with a much larger scope. - Evaluators should consider strategies that applicants used to overcome unique community challenges (e.g., recent natural disasters, continued impacts from COVID-19, etc.) when evaluating this question.
 However, the level of community engagement should still be appropriate for the magnitude and complexity of the project.

-- Consider whether or not the applicant appropriately used their agency's active transportation technical planning to develop and refine the project scope. - Consider the level to which the technical planning considered both existing and future needs of the project users and transportation system. - Consider the level to which the planning process was effectively integrated into the public participation process. - Consider whether or not the outreach and engagement process was ongoing and shows continued stakeholder support. - Outreach and engagement from previous Plans can be cited, but applicants should explain how it was determined that this project was still a high priority for the community. - Give consideration to all attachments the agency provided in connection with this question, including but not limited to: any applicable public outreach process/proposal/plan, links to websites, meeting agendas, meeting sign-in sheets, meeting minutes, public service announcements, letters of support, new alternatives or major revisions that were identified, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end-users, or public stakeholders. - o Consider the level to which the attachments show the applicant engaged the disadvantaged community the project is supposed to be benefitting (when applicable). - IF an applicant did not attach ANY documentation to show a thorough and effective public engagement process, the application should NOT receive full points. - Consider the extent that the public participation and planning process was utilized to identify and improve the effectiveness of the project and ensure the project is one of the highest community/regional active transportation priorities. - o Additional consideration can be given for outreach that has been ongoing for a longer duration. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities. - For combined I/NI projects, evaluators should ensure that the applicant discusses the public participation and planning process for the infrastructure AND non-infrastructure elements of the project.
+- Consider whether or not the applicant appropriately used their agency's active transportation technical planning to develop and refine the project scope. - Consider the level to which the technical planning considered both existing and future needs of the project users and transportation system. - Consider the level to which the planning process was effectively integrated into the public participation process. - Consider whether or not the outreach and engagement process was ongoing and shows continued stakeholder support. - Outreach and engagement from previous Plans can be cited, but applicants should explain how it was determined that this project was still a high priority for the community. - Give consideration to all attachments the agency provided in connection with this question, including but not limited to: any applicable public outreach process/proposal/plan, links to websites, meeting agendas, meeting sign-in sheets, meeting minutes, public service announcements, letters of support, new alternatives or major revisions that were identified, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end-users, or public stakeholders. - Consider the level to which the attachments show the applicant engaged with the disadvantaged community the project is supposed to benefit (when applicable). - If an applicant did not attach ANY documentation to show a thorough and effective public engagement process, the application should NOT receive full points. - Consider the extent to which the public participation and planning process was utilized to identify and improve the effectiveness of the project and ensure the project is one of the highest community/regional active transportation priorities. - Additional consideration can be given to outreach that has been ongoing for a longer duration. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities. - For combined I/NI projects, evaluators should ensure that the applicant discusses the public participation and planning process for the infrastructure AND non-infrastructure elements of the project.